JayBigDog/Gran-Turismo-Final/README.md

 # Gran-Turismo-Final
-Update 2.0 Updating to JavaScript and addition of comment box, medial box, and slideshow.
+Update 2.0 Updating to JavaScript and addition of comment box, medial box, and SlideShow.